ibukun-oyedeji/assessment/README.md

 We use the user-data.sh is used to clone the repo and start the application on the instances, triggered by pushes to the master branch.
 It handles:

-## Continuous Deployment

-Our deployment process is automated through `userdata.sh``.
-A cron job monitors Docker Hub for new image releases every minute and automatically deploys any new version found.

 ## How To Deploy The Infrastructure?

 To deploy the infrastructure, follow these steps: